 Petitioning departmental requirements

 Any petition having to do with requirements solely within the major department is handled by that department.
 The student should see his/her adviser and follow the procedure used by the department.
 Approved waivers must be entered as DARS exceptions.
-If the exception is entered after the GDARS is filed, notify the UW Bothell Registrar of the waiver at email@example.com.
+If the exception is entered after the Web Application for Graduation is filed, notify the UW Bothell Registrar of the waiver at email@example.com.

 Petitioning University requirements

-If a student is petitioning for a waiver of a University requirement, s/he must first petition the college committee (if in Arts and Sciences) for its recommendation, following the procedure below.
-The petition will then be forwarded to the Faculty Council on Academic Standard’s Subcommittee on Admission and Graduation for final action.
-The Admissions and Graduation subcommittee decides on the following cases:
+If a student is petitioning for a waiver of a University requirement, s/he must first petition the school committee for its recommendation, following the procedure below.
+The petition will then be forwarded to the Office of the Registrar for final action.
+The Registrar decides on the following cases:

-Requests to count a course with an S grade taken autumn 1985 or later toward a graduation requirement.
+- Requests to count a course with an S grade taken autumn 1985 or later toward a graduation requirement.
 The request is almost certain to be denied.
-At the time of graduation the Registrar’s Office, however, will allow an S or NS grade to be converted to the numerical grade earned for the course if the student would not be able to graduate otherwise.
+At the time of graduation the Office of the Registrar, however, will allow an S or NS grade to be converted to the numerical grade earned for the course if the student would not be able to graduate otherwise.

 Preparing a graduation petition